Common indicators of colic in babies

 Nutramigen LGG from Enfamil, the #1 pediatrician-recommended formula brand for cow’s milk allergy, has been clinically shown to manage colic due to cow's milk protein allergy fast, in as quickly as 48 hours.* It helps more babies overcome cow’s milk allergy and return to consuming regular milk in as soon as six months of feeding.†

 Nutramigen’s benefits don’t stop there.
 Your baby’s gut health and developing immune system get added support thanks to the probiotic LGG, which promotes an increase in healthy gut bacteria in the gut microbiome and helps reduce the incidence of future allergies.**.
 Nutramigen also has expert-recommended omega-3 DHA to support brain growth, and is lactose-free.

-While you’re waiting to speak with your doctor, or if your baby has already been identified as having cow’s milk allergy, sign up for Nutramigen Savings and Support.
+While you’re waiting to speak with your doctor, or if your baby has already been identified as having cow’s milk allergy, sign up for Nutramigen Support Program.
 Join now for free and enjoy up to $130 in exclusive savings, samples, tips for cow’s milk allergy management, and more.††

 The colic experience can be challenging.
 It is understandable to be concerned and overwhelmed.
 But try to keep in mind that as long as there is no underlying health condition, colic is harmless—and there is nothing you did or didn’t do to cause it.
 Talk to your pediatrician about management options, reach out for support from family and friends, and practice some self-care.
 In time your baby will outgrow it, the screams will let up, and you’ll both be smiling and on your way to your next memorable parenthood moments.